YouweGit/data-dictionary/readme.md

 Or you can get the flow directly going to the following url:
 [http://<localhost>/admin/data-dictionary/](http://<localhost>/admin/data-dictionary)

-Remember to change the *localhost* to your own pimcore name.
+Remember to change the *localhost* to your own pimcore host name.

 You should see something like this: